KNOW HOW WE GOT HERE, AND KNOW INNER PEACE

 By the time they had put the guinea hens down their gullet and washed them down with the excellent Burgundy wine that Mayer had brought along, both men were in total agreement.
 They both knew they formed a great team, two men of vision who were in the process of designing the framework of a great nation.
 Franklin would go to France, and they would succeed.

 Benjamin left for France on Oct.
 26, 1776.
 A month earlier, the British accused Haym of aiding the Sons of Liberty, and they arrested him.
 Having foreseen this development, Haym had asked Washington to convoy his family and treasury to Philadelphia for safekeeping, which he did as he retreated to Pennsylvania.
-Haym was sentenced to house arrest after promising to interpret for the Hessians.
+Haym was sentenced to house arrest after agreeing to interpret for the Hessians.
 That was precisely what he had hoped for.
 The great defection of Hessians that was about to take place at Trenton would be a simple matter of getting to the right Hessian officer, Johann Rall.